Perturbative Yang-Mills theory without Faddeev-Popov ghost fields

 \section{Outlook}

 Perturbative Yang\textendash{}Mills theory without \mbox{Faddeev}\textendash{}Popov ghost fields has been presented in this paper and shown to be viable and useful.
 We are confident that various generalizations and a new arena of promising applications will open up. \\ \\ First we plan doing perturbative calculations for various sets of observables.
-The efficiency of our method and its general performance in comparison to the conventional Faddev-Popov procedure will be studied. \\ \\ We expect to extend our method for calculations in the covariant $\xi$-gauge as well as for the limiting $\xi\rightarrow 0$ case of the Landau gauge by multiplying the gauge fixing action $S_{\mathcal{G}}$ by the inverse of a gauge fixing parameter $\xi$. \\ \\ In another approach we envisage to adapt our scheme to lattice gauge fixing, which seems especially interesting for comparing lattice simulations in the weak coupling limit with continuum results (for a review see \cite{Maas}). \\ \\ A further challenge will be to formulate generalized Slavnov-Taylor identities \cite{Taylor,Slavnov} and set up a perturbative renormalization program. \\ \\ Finally we propose to discuss our method beyond its local perturbative validity, addressing the issue of Gribov ambiguities.
+The efficiency of our method and its general performance in comparison to the conventional Faddev-Popov procedure will be studied. \\ \\ We expect to extend our method for calculations in the covariant $\xi$-gauge as well as for the limiting $\xi\rightarrow 0$ case of the Landau gauge. \\ \\ In another approach we envisage to adapt our scheme for covariant gauge-fixing procedures in lattice gauge theories \cite{ Fachin1, Fachin2,parrinello2,Maas1,Maas2,Cucchieri2}, for a review see \cite{Maas}. \\ \\ A further challenge will be to formulate generalized Slavnov-Taylor identities \cite{Taylor,Slavnov} and set up a perturbative renormalization program. \\ \\ Finally we propose to discuss our method beyond its local perturbative validity, addressing the issue of Gribov ambiguities.
 Similar to \cite{gribov,zwanziger local,zwanziger renorm} the functional integration could be restricted to a subset of the gauge field space.
 Alternatively we suggest the possibility of partitioning the whole space of gauge fields into patches - where gauge fixing without Gribov ambiguity is possible locally - and summing appropriately over all patches \cite{global}.